Good formal structures for flat meromorphic connections, III: Irregularity and turning loci: Birational geometry of excellent schemes

 \begin{remark} The term \emph{b-divisor} was introduced by Shokurov \cite{shokurov} in his construction of 3-fold and 4-fold flips, but has since become standard in birational geometry.
 See \cite{corti} for further discussion.
 A very similar notion appears in the work of Boucksom-Favre-Jonsson \cite{boucksom-favre-jonsson}, under the guise of Weil divisors on Riemann-Zariski spaces, and is further developed in \cite{boucksom-defernex-favre}.
 (In that language, Cartier b-divisors correspond to Cartier divisors on Riemann-Zariski spaces.)

-The distinction between \emph{b-divisors} and \emph{Cartier b-divisors} has nothing to do with the distinction between Weil and Cartier divisors on an individual space; after all, one can define b-divisors using only modifications $f:Y \to X$ with $Y$ regular, in which case $\Div_{\RR} Y = \CDiv_{\RR} Y$.
+The distinction between \emph{b-divisors} and \emph{Cartier b-divisors} has nothing to do with the distinction between Weil and Cartier divisors on an individual space; after all, the morphism from Cartier b-divisors to b-divisors uses the fact that Weil and Cartier divisors on a regularizing modification coincide (see Definition~\ref{D:Cartier b-divisor}).
 Rather, the terminology refers to the distinction between pushforward functoriality for Weil divisors and pullback functoriality for Cartier divisors. \end{remark}